 - Supportive service programs including counseling and case management, domestic violence shelters, emergency housing subsidies, after-school tutoring, and more

-- Gap financing from the Affordable Housing Trust Fund for the development of new affordable rental housing or permanent supportive housing for homeless persons including veterans, residents living with disabilities, including seniors, and large families
+- Gap financing from the Affordable Housing Trust Fund for the development of new affordable rental housing or supportive housing for homeless persons including veterans, residents living with disabilities, including seniors, and large families

 - Investment in homeless shelters, services and homelessness prevention programs through the Los Angeles Homeless Services Authority

 - Homebuyer and home safety programs including first time homebuyer assistance, minor home repairs for elderly and persons with disabilities, remediation of lead-based paint hazards and healthy home education and interventions

 - Planning, research, program evaluation and grants management

 The Performance Evaluation and Planning team is responsible for